Ankit Babu Adhikari

+Ankit Babu Adhikari (अंकित बाबु अधिकारी) is an author, musician, singer and lyricist from Kathmandu.
+He is the co-author of Sherpa: Stories of Life and Death from the Forgotten Guardians of Everest, a narrative non-fiction and oral history of Sherpas.
+He was awarded 2025 Tenzing-Hillary Award by Government of Nepal in recognition of the book Sherpa.

 Music

 Ankit started his musical career by composing and performing songs for a post-modern play Coma; A Political Sex staged at Shilpee Theatre, Kathmandu in 2014.
 His another major milestone includes his solo concert organised in tribute to Narayan Gopal.
 In 2014-15 he made it to Nepali Tara after which he gained wider audience throughout Nepal and abroad.
 His first original release is Ram Naam, a song that questions the physical existence of God; that was critically acclaimed in Nepal.
 He continued his experiment in a 2016 release Nau Futey Bhoot (9 ft. ghost), a song about Indian Blockade in Nepal, for which the Japan-based magazine The Diplomat named him Nepal's Singing Storyteller.

 Dr Govinda K.C Anthem

 Ankit has released an anthem for Dr Govinda K.C. while he was in his 11th hunger-strike against Nepal's medical mafia.
 The song contributed to mass campaigns to his support on social media.
 The song Ma Govinda Banchu (I will be Govinda) explains what it means to be like Dr. Govinda K.C.